Arctic - Greenland

 Introducing Our Greenland Sailing Specialists

-New to Classic Sailing in 2012, but old hands at exploring the Arctic and Icelandic waters under sail, we are thrilled to be able to offer a series of 7 day adventure voyages in Greenland on Icelandic owned schooner Hildur.
+New to Classic Sailing, but old hands at exploring the Arctic and Icelandic waters under sail, we are thrilled to be able to offer a series of 7 day adventure voyages in Greenland on Icelandic owned schooners Opal or Hildur.
 Established in 1995, this family run business was the first to run regular whale watching tours from their home port in Husavik, NE Iceland.
 Three generations of this local family are now involved in the running of the business, which has grown rapidly each year and is now a leading light in tourism and Icelandic culture.
-They have restored two wooden schooners Hildur & Haukur and a fleet of historic wooden fishing vessels that now offer a range of sailing, wildlife and whale watching tours on the edge of the Arctic Circle.
+They have restored three wooden schooners Opal, Hildur & Haukur and a fleet of historic wooden fishing vessels that now offer a range of sailing, wildlife and whale watching tours on the edge of the Arctic Circle.
 They have won many tourism awards in Iceland and internationally and Classic Sailing will also be offering their innovative schooner voyages in Iceland, including regular Edge of the Arctic Voyages and Ski and Sail Expeditions.

 If you have been inspired by the wildlife on BBC Frozen Planet and the future plight of the Arctic with global warming then this voyage is a way of finding out more for yourself whilst participating as guest ships crew.
-A self sufficent sailing ship like Hildur takes you into a remote polar wilderness in an environmentally benign way but also travelling by your own physical efforts setting sails, hoisting and lowering ships boats all helps connect you with the local community - who have a tough living dictated by the sea and the elements.
+Our self sufficent sailing ships take you into a remote polar wilderness in an environmentally benign way but also travelling by your own physical efforts setting sails, hoisting and lowering ships boats all helps connect you with the local community - who have a tough living dictated by the sea and the elements.
 By working together a ships crew (professionals and guests of many nationalities) soon becomes a close knit group more akin to an expedition than an Arctic Cruise.

 More isolated than the Antarctic Peninsula ?

 The current Admiralty Arctic Pilot Book says that the 400 mile indented, fjord coastline of East Greenland has only two principal settlements Tasiilaq and Scorseby Sund.
 This rather dry publication has maps showing the extent of sea ice, which has been known to cut off Scorseby Sound - even in Summer.
-It explains why you are unlikely to be sharing your anchorages with even the most intrepid yacht or expedition ship, and without aircraft flights to Scorseby Sound and a tough Icelandic Schooner taking the trouble to base herself here for 4 short weeks the local Inuit would be unlikely to meet you.
+It explains why you are unlikely to be sharing your anchorages with anything other than intrepid expedition ships like Tecla.
+Without aircraft flights to Scorseby Sound and the tough Icelandic schooners taking the trouble to base herself here for 4 short weeks the local Inuit would be unlikely to meet you.

 "there are still great stretches of coast which have never yet been approached by a surface vessel and our knowledge of them has been obtained in boats or native craft along the partially ice free zone between the land and sea ice, by air reconaissance, or by means of sledging journeys over the ice fringing the land."
 Admiralty Arctic Pilot Book 2012